microsoft/CloudAdoptionFramework/aad-onboarding/conditional-access/README.md

       New-AzureADMSConditionalAccessPolicy -DisplayName "Require MFA for all users" -State "enabledForReportingButNotEnforced" -Conditions $conditions -GrantControls $controls
       ```

+## TODO

-TODO: Should we include a sign-in risk-based CA?
-If so, should that be merged in with one of the boave?
+- Should we include a sign-in risk-based CA?
+If so, should that be merged in with one of the above?

-TODO: Should we include a user risk-based CA?
-If so, should that be merged in with one of the boave?
+- Should we include a user risk-based CA?
+If so, should that be merged in with one of the above?

-TODO: Should we include a block access by location CA?
+- Should we include a block access by location CA?

-TODO: Should we include a compliant device (audit only) CA?
+- Should we include a compliant device (audit only) CA?